 - Provides critical financial information, both on what you have in stock and what you're selling through

-- Tracks costs so your drinks are priced appropriately and you're achieving a desired profit margin
+- Tracks cost so your drinks are priced appropriately and you're achieving a desired profit margin

 - Identifies slow-moving products that should be removed from your menu